Last Updated on June 26, 2023

 According to Manuel Campos, Engineering and Information Systems Manager at NovaLink, another key question that needs to be asked of a production to maintain good inventory balance: how well do you understand your bill of materials and how do you handle the waste and the costs of newer materials?

-Knowing what you have on hand (or don’t) and how much you may need to purchase to maintain viability in your production lines comes down to having solid and current data available.
-Data definition and data quality are big challenges for many manufacturing industries, often caused by lack of sound data management practices.
-For example, a company that has inaccurate procurement and manufacturing lead times will often be forced to rely on judgment-based inventory planning.
-This type of inaccurate planning can lead to excess ordering and stocking to meet customer service levels.
+The inventory turnover ratio refers to the number of times a business replaces its inventory during the course of a year.
+The key to knowing what you have on hand (or do not have) and how much you will need to purchase to maintain viability in your production lines is having accurate and current data available.
+For many manufacturing industries, the definition and quality of data pose substantial challenges, often due to a lack of sound data management practices.
+When procurement and manufacturing lead times are inaccurate, a company is forced to rely on judgment-based inventory planning.
+As a result of this type of inaccurate planning, excessive orders and stock levels may be required to meet customer service requirements.

 Manuel Campos of NovaLink elaborates:

 “Another important thing to know (in manufacturing) is how do you plan to do your purchasing according to your manufacturing demands?
 If you are able to plan ahead for these questions and have the materials and availability in place, then starting production is actually the easiest part: we can then support you in preparing for available stock for keeping your line running.
 If that knowledge is not available, which usually gets done during the ramp up process, you may have the risk of having lines down because of lack of materials, or you have the risk of having a line down because of a product variation that was not considered at the very beginning of the planning phase.”

 Manufacturing Inventory Management Is a Critical Process for Manufacturing Operations